 What Happens During A Concussion?

 A concussion is a complex process affecting the brain, brought on by biomechanical forces (like a blow to the head, car crash, etc.) The force is transmitted to the head and can result in usually short-lived symptoms such as headaches, brief loss of consciousness, nausea, and/or dizziness.
-These symptoms are believed to be due to a temporary shift in the neurotransmitters (chemicals that allow cells to communicate) in the brain, resulting in a mismatch where the brain needs more energy but receives decreased blood flow to the brain temporarily.
-This mismatch in blood flow is believed to last up to 10 days following an injury and helps explain the symptoms associated with a time-limited injury such as a concussion.
+These symptoms are believed to be due to a temporary shift in the neurotransmitters (chemicals that allow cells to communicate) in the brain.
+This helps explain the symptoms associated with a time-limited injury such as a concussion.

 How To Prevent Head Injuries

-The growing awareness of the seriousness of these injuries (especially in football) has attracted efforts to improve the research and understanding of concussions and mild traumatic brain injuries.
-While we continue to improve our understanding of concussions, our work in clinic and at the hospital centers around applying the current state of science to manage prolonged post-concussive symptoms and prevent more severe injury.
-The Concussion program at Seattle Children’s Hospital is just one of many speciality concussion clinics nationwide that have been developed in response to the growing recognition of concussions related to sports as well as trauma such as motor vehicle crashes.
+While we continue to improve our understanding of concussions, our work centers around applying the current state of science to manage post-concussive symptoms and prevent more severe injury.
+The Concussion program at Seattle Children’s Hospital is just one of many specialty concussion clinics nationwide.

 5 Things Everyone Should Know About Concussions And Mild Traumatic Brain Injuries